-Life Healthcare case managers will assist and guide you with the following process: - Obtaining relevant medical aid forms - Ensuring completion of the forms by your treating specialist WHERE DO WE GO FROM HERE? continued - Returning the forms and your latest blood test results to the medical aid - Obtaining an additional motivation by your nephrologist in the case of some specialised procedures such as continuous renal replacement therapy (CRRT) If you have a medical aid:
+Life Healthcare case managers will assist and guide you through a number of processes.
+Case managers are based at all Life Healthcare hospitals and provide clinical updates on treatments and patient conditions to funders / medical aid providers.
+This includes: - Obtaining relevant medical aid forms - Ensuring completion of the forms by your treating specialist - Returning the forms and your latest blood test results to the medical aid

+Obtaining an additional motivation by your nephrologist in the case of some specialised procedures such as continuous renal replacement therapy (CRRT) If you have a medical aid: